xrdocs/ncs5500/_tutorials/ncs5500-chassis-new-generation-commons.md

 ### NC55-5504-FC2 and NC55-5504-FAN2

 The v2 fabric cards and fan trays are available for 8-slot and 16-slot chassis for a while (IOS XR 6.6.25).
 They are mandatory to support line cards equipped with Jericho2 NPU.
 In IOS XR 7.2.2 and 7.3.1, we complete the offer with the v2 fabric and fans for the 4-slot chassis.
-The same rules described in these articles apply to this 4-slot version:
+The same rules described in the past apply to this 4-slot version too:
 - you need them installed before inserting any J2 line card
 - you can't mix v1 and v2 fan trays and fabric cards
 - you can't upgrade from v1 to v2 in-service, you need to shut down the system, replace the parts and reboot
 - Once equipped with v2 commons, you can add J2-based line cards.
-If the system needs to run both J/J+ and J2 line cards, you will run the default mode called "compatibility".
+If the system needs to run both J/J+ and J2 line cards, you will use the default mode called "compatibility".
 If the system is populated with J2-cards exclusively, it's possible to enable the "native" mode via configuration.

 We invite you to check the following articles and videos to get more details:
 - [https://xrdocs.io/ncs5500/tutorials/ncs-5500-fabric-migration/](https://xrdocs.io/ncs5500/tutorials/ncs-5500-fabric-migration/)